Code-Institute-Submissions/milestone-project-98/README.md

 6. Scroll back down to the "Github Pages" section and locate the link to the published site.
 ![Image showing the link](assets/images/github_pages/github_pages_5.png)

+More information about deploying a website to GitHub Pages is available [here](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site#creating-your-site).

-### Forking the Github Repository
+### Forking the GitHub Repository

 The GitHub Repository can be forked using the following steps:

 1. Log in to GitHub and locate the project's [GitHub Repository](https://github.com/jonathan-odonnell/milestone-project-1).
 2. At the top-right of the repository, click the "Fork" Button.
 ![Image showing the fork button](assets/images/fork/fork.png)

-3. You should now have a copy of the original repository in your GitHub account.
+More information about forking the GitHub repository is available [here](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).

 ### Making a Local Clone